iudicium/pryingdeep/README.md

 - [ ] Acquire a shodan api key for testing the favicon module
 - [ ] Think of a way to acquire IP address of the server
 - [ ] Implement file identification and search
-- [ ] Find  away to supress gorm unique duplicate errors as they take half the screen...
+- [ ] Find  a way to supress gorm unique duplicate errors as they take half the screen...
 <!-- CONTRIBUTING -->
 ## Contributing